mseitzer/pytorch-fid/README.md

 Further insights and an independent evaluation of the FID score can be found in [Are GANs Created Equal?
 A Large-Scale Study](https://arxiv.org/abs/1711.10337).

-**Note that the official implementation most likely gives slightly different scores**, as it uses pretrained weights from Tensorflow 's Inception, not PyTorch's Inception as used here.
-If you report FID scores in your paper, and you want them to be comparable to FID scores reported in other papers, you should use [the official Tensorflow implementation](https://github.com/bioinf-jku/TTUR).
+**Note that the official implementation gives slightly different scores.** If you report FID scores in your paper, and you want them to be exactly comparable to FID scores reported in other papers, you should use [the official Tensorflow implementation](https://github.com/bioinf-jku/TTUR).
 You can still use this version if you want a quick FID estimate without installing Tensorflow.

+**Update:** The weights and the model are now exactly the same as in the official Tensorflow implementation, and I verified them to give the same results (around `1e-8` mean absolute error) on single inputs on my platform.
+However, due to differences in the image interpolation implementation and library backends, FID results might still differ slightly from the original implementation.
+A test I ran (details are to come) resulted in `.08` absolute error and `0.0009` relative error.

 ## Usage